panoply/syncify/readme.md

 ### Example

 CLI usage aims to be as simple as possible.
-A typical project will be targeting a single theme but you can target multiple themes and stores.
-When targeting multiple stores and multiple themes within those stores the you can pass the store name as a flag, followed by comma separated list of theme targets.
+A typical project will be targeting a single Shopify theme but you can target multiple themes and stores.
+When targeting multiple stores/themes you can pass the store name as a flag followed by comma separated list of theme targets.
+See below examples:

 **Watching 1 store and 1 theme**